-Large American-style, lower primary, upper primary, middle and high school, teaching over 2,800 pupils from over 40 nationalities.
+Large American-style, lower primary, upper primary, middle and high school, established in 1966 and teaching over 2,800 pupils from over 40 nationalities.
 Located at two campuses on the south side of Hong Kong island – middle and high schools in excellent facilities in Tai Tam and primary schools in Repulse Bay.
 The vast majority of around 200 annual graduates enter leading US colleges with a small number going on to UK universities, which can include Oxford and Russell Group members

 The school was started by a group of parents over 40 years ago and is housed in a cool, industrial-style, modern campus Still governed by 12 elected parent members.
-Retains A-Levels rather than IB and results above UK average.
-Arts considered a strength and strong music department leading to music GCSE and A-level.
-Wide variety of sport and extra-curricular activities put on after school, emphasises the British approach to education.
+Retains A-Levels rather than IB and results above the UK average.
+Arts considered a strength and there is a strong music department leading to music GCSE and A-level.
+Wide variety of sport and extra-curricular activities, put on after school, emphasises the British approach to education.

 Click here to read our full review of Kellett Senior School Kowloon Bay